Female nurse administering a vaccination on young female patient.

 In July 2021, the Federal Government mandated all vaccines administered under the National Immunisation Program (NIP) to be recorded in the Australian Immunisation Register (AIR) within 24 hours.

-NSW Health had more than 650,000 historical vaccination records that needed to be migrated to the AIR.
-These records had to be transferred from multiple clinical systems including Electronic Medication Management (eMeds) within the Electronic Medical Record (eMR), and the Electronic Record for Intensive Care (eRIC).
+NSW Health had over 650,000 historical vaccination records stored in different systems, including Electronic Medication Management (eMeds) within the Electronic Medical Record (eMR), and the Electronic Record for Intensive Care (eRIC).

-To minimise the manual work for clinicians, eHealth NSW was tasked with building a solution to submit new and existing vaccination records into the AIR.
+To reduce manual work for clinicians, eHealth NSW was asked to build a system to send both new and existing vaccination records to the AIR.

 Group of medical professionals brainstorming in meeting.